LoopFiftyFour/Java-Connector/README.md

 Java Wrapper for Loop54 JSON V3 API

 ## How to install
-The Loop54 Connector is available for download as a NuGet package.
-For installation instructions, see https://www.nuget.org/packages/Loop54.Connector/.
+*TBD*

 Requires Java 1.8 or later.
+If running Java 1.7 or under please use an older version of the library available in the GitHub history.

 ## How to use
 The Loop54 Connector is easily configured if running Spring.